-Romana tells Della that her boyfriend, Stott, wasn’t killed during their expedition to Eden after all.
+Romana tells Della her boyfriend, Stott, wasn’t killed during their expedition to Eden after all.

 Me: What?
 Sorry, I was thinking about something else.

-Dymond, the pilot of the other ship, is revealed to be a drug smuggler.
+Dymond, the pilot of the other ship, is a drug smuggler.

 Sue: I knew he was the bad guy!
-Didn’t I tell you he was the bad guy?
+Didn’t I say he was the bad guy?

 Me: You’ve hardly mentioned him!

 Sue: Really?
 Then it’s very clever.
-He flew right under my radar even though it’s really obvious that he was the baddie.
+He flew right under my radar, even though it was really obvious he was the baddie.

 The Doctor sneaks on to Dymond’s shuttle.

-Me: Aren’t you going to mention Dymond’s terrible peripheral vision, here?
+Me: Aren’t you going to mention Dymond’s terrible peripheral vision?

-Sue: He’s got a big helmet on.
-He wouldn’t see a thing from the sides, silly.
+Sue: He’s wearing a massive helmet.
+He wouldn’t be able to see anything from the sides, silly.

 Yes, it’s true.
-Sue loves Nightmare of Eden and she will forgive it just about anything.
+Sue loves Nightmare of Eden so much, she will forgive it just about anything.
 Well, almost anything.

-Sue: There’s one thing wrong with this.
-Well, aside from the Mandrels, of course.
+Sue: There’s only one thing wrong with this, aside from the Mandrels, of course.
 And that’s the names of the characters.
 I keep getting Tryst and Fisk mixed up in my head.
-That’s shoddy script editing.
+That’s shoddy script editing, that is.
 I blame Douglas Adams.

-Dymond shoots Della in the head, but when she falls to the floor she is clutching at her stomach.
-But Sue has the perfect excuse:
+Dymond shoots Della in the head, but when she falls to the floor, she clutches her stomach instead.